Sdalsosa/Trumpelthinskin/README.md

 Trump sprite was inspired by a gif from the [Haze Trump site](https://www.paulmitchellkelly.com/portfolio/praise-haze-trump)

 Reporter sprite was created using [RPG Character Creator](https://store.steampowered.com/app/1154430/RPG_Character_Builder/) on steam

+For all things JavaScript, I learned from many hours of tutorials from [Frank's Laboratory](https://www.youtube.com/c/Frankslaboratory)